yupferris/nvscene-presentation/README.md

    - This means lots of iterations modifying the code.
    - And they're long.
      - Change code, rebuild, start up emulator, run, repeat

- - Am I supposed to meet all of my requirements this way?
-   - Seriously?
-One coder in a reasonable amount of my spare time?
-In 2014?

 ## Additional gif links